Our Science – Restifo Website

 Our goal is to design new immunotherapies for patients with advanced cancer.
 Our strategy is based on the use of animal models and human in vitro assays to test hypotheses.
 We then translate the most promising of these therapies into human clinical trials, which often generate new questions to be tested experimentally.
 The process is an iterative one that involves close collaboration with basic researchers, biotech scientists and experimental clinicians.

 Our work focuses on immunotherapy based on the adoptive transfer of naturally-occurring and gene-engineered tumor-specific T cells.
-We explore what T cells 'see' in tumor masses, what T cells must 'do' to trigger tumor cell death, and how T cells experience maturational changes that dramatically affect their phenotypes and functions.
-We also seek methods to best combine anti-tumor T cells with other therapies in order to treat patients with cancer.
+We explore the signals that T cells receive within tumor masses, and what T cells must do to trigger the eradication of tumor cells.